salesforce/botsim/docs/tutorials.rst

 For ``Einstein_Bot``, users need to upload the ``botversions`` and ``mldomains`` metadata.
 Upon uploading, the metadata is parsed to generate the dialog act maps file and the ontology file.
 For ``DialogFlow_CX``, the BotSIM parser input is retrieved by calling content APIs related to bot intents, entities, flows.

+After initial parsing, the following files will be generated

+- ``bots/<platform>/<test-id>/conf/dialog_act_maps.json``
+- ``bots/<platform>/<test-id>/conf/ontology.json``

+Users are thus required to manually review the dialog act maps and optionally the ontology file.
-After initial parsing, the page subsequently requires users to upload their revised dialog act maps and ontology files.
+The page subsequently prompts users to upload their revised dialog act maps and ontology files.

 3. Dialog Generation and Simulation
 ************************************